Oeyvind/rhythm_ratio_analyzer/README.md

 9. A suggested pulse for the rhythmic sequence is suggested by taking the index of the maximum autocorrelation value
 10. Tempo tendency (increasing or decreasing over the length of the sequence) is calculated by taking the inverse of the sum of all ratio deviations in sequence (the best suggestion for rational approximation of the sequence)

-Description of daata containers:
+Description of data containers:
 The main data container is the corpus (in data_containers.py).
 This numpy array contains index, timestamp, rhythm ratio, and other parameters associated with each event.
 A pointer to this corpus is passed to the modules that need access to it.
 A dictionary (pnum_corpus) is used to associate parameter names with indices in the corpus.
 Beware that if any module then changes the data for an event, it will have effect globally, as the central corpus will be modified.
 Any module that need to process and modify the data from the corpus must consider if it needs to make a copy of the relevant data to prevent such global effects.
 There is also a similar dictionary for the dimensions (the different event parameters considered) of the probabilistic logic modules.
 This dictionary (prob_parms) has the format
-parameter_name: [order, prob_encoder instance, [list of prob logic indices]] The prob_parms dictionary is created automatically from user data given in prob_parms_description
+parameter_name: [order, prob_encoder instance, [list of prob logic indices]]
+The prob_parms dictionary is created automatically from user data given in prob_parms_description.

 Description of the probabilistic logic:
 The probabilistic logic depends on classification/quantization of event values to produce a small set of symbols (quantized event values) for probabilistic encoding.
 The encoder simply records the index at which each symbol appear.
 It uses and index container with size=max_events and records a 1 for each index where the symbol occurs.
 To generate e.g. first order markovian sequences, we query the encoder with a symbol, and offset the index container by one.
 For hogher order markov lookups, query with the appropriate symbol from history and offset the index container acording to the markov order.
 We can ask for a specific symbol in the same manner, using an offset of zero.
 All queries result in an index container, these are then scaled according to a weight vector and summed using an effective dot matrix operation.
 This results in a probability distribution, which can be additionally shaped with a temperature coefficient (low temperature is more deterministic, similar to other machine learning and neural network techniques).
 The probability distribution is then used to select the next event for generation.

 OSC communication:
 The server receives OSC messages on port 9901 and sends OSC messages to the client on port 9999.
 This can be edited in osc_io.py, at the top of the script (approx line 20)

 The client uses these OSC channels:
-"/client_eventdata" - for recording event time stamps "/client_analyze_trig" - trigger analysis of recorded events "/client_parametercontrols" - set various parameters
+"/client_eventdata" - for recording event time stamps
+"/client_analyze_trig" - trigger analysis of recorded events
+"/client_parametercontrols" - set various parameters
-"/client_memory" - admin/clear recorded data, clear all or clear last phrase "/client_prob_gen" - query to generate one new event with the probabilistic logic "/client_prob_print" - print state transition matrices for the probabilistic logic module
+"/client_memory" - admin/clear recorded data, clear all or clear last phrase
+"/client_prob_gen" - query to generate one new event with the probabilistic logic
+"/client_prob_print" - print state transition matrices for the probabilistic logic module

 The message format might change during development.
 Look at the relevant methods in rhythm_osc_server to find how many values each method expects.

 The server returns data to the client on these OSC channels:
 "/python_prob_gen_voice%i" - for event data from probabilistic logic generator (%i replaced with voice number for polyphonic generation)
-"/python_skipindex" - used during recording, if Python skips an event due to too small delta time "/python_triggerdata" - rhythm analysis generates a trigger sequence (1's and 0's) representing the last analyzed rhyhm phrase
+"/python_skipindex" - used during recording, if Python skips an event due to too small delta time
+"/python_triggerdata" - rhythm analysis generates a trigger sequence (1's and 0's) representing the last analyzed rhyhm phrase
  "/python_other" - various data like ticktempo, tempo_tendency, pulseposition for the last analyzed phrase